WAP settings

 You

-will be asked for your PUK code if you've had more goes at guessing
+will be asked for a PUK code if you’ve had more goes at guessing

-Virgin Mobile's Customer Services team for your PUK code - their number
+Virgin Mobile’s Customer Services team to get your PUK code – their number

 Thanks to site visitor Kieran for getting in touch to tell us that it appears Virgin Mobile does not offer a direct mobile email service at this time, and that they don't appear to have an SMTP server, meaning that you can't send emails from your mobile.
 Here are a couple of solutions: